 The best way to gain lean muscle is to perform HIIT exercises (high intensity interval training).
 These exercises are very short and intense.
-They help to “shock” and breakdown your muscle fibers which leads to growth.
+They help to “shock” and break down your muscle fibers which leads to growth.

 Great rowing HIIT exercises can be rowing for 20 seconds as hard as possible, followed by 20 seconds of rest.
 You then repeat this as many times as you can.
 Total workout time will be less than 10 minutes.

-Either before or after my HIIT exercises I like to do some supplemental exercises like push-ups, sit-ups, pull-ups, and kettlebells.
+Before or after my HIIT exercises I like to do some supplemental exercises like push-ups, sit-ups, pull-ups, and kettlebells.

 I wrote an article outlining all the muscles used while rowing you can check out.